Aaron-Bopp/Obsidian-notes/me/topics/my gender.md

 		- being unable to experience life to the fullest
 		- stunted growth
 		- hiding truths from ourselves
+- setting appointments with your fear
+- mantra
-	- > You have the right to choose self-actualization over continued repression
+ > You have the right to choose self-actualization over continued repression

-	-
+## Reflection